The Grinning Face

 Shredded or desiccated coconut

 Not to be confused with desecrated as I read in one recipe recently!
-This is the made from shredded dried coconut.
+This is made from shredded dried coconut.
 Desiccated means to remove the moisture from it thus preserving it.

 This is extracted from the kernel or meat of matured coconuts harvested from the coconut palm.
 Ensure you buy certified organic coconut oil as conventional products may have added solvents such as hexane, which is used to extract cooking oils from seeds.